isocpp/CppCoreGuidelines/CppCoreGuidelines.md

   Any similarities to this set of guidelines are unsurprising because Bjarne Stroustrup was an author of JSF++.
   Recommended, but note its very specific focus.
 * [Mozilla Portability Guide](https://developer.mozilla.org/en-US/docs/Mozilla/C%2B%2B_Portability_Guide).
-  As the name indicate, this aims for portability across many (old) compilers.
+  As the name indicates, this aims for portability across many (old) compilers.
   As such, it is restrictive.
 * [Geosoft.no: C++ Programming Style Guidelines](http://geosoft.no/development/cppstyle.html).
   ???.